East Dawning

 A test cafeteria-style restaurant was opened in Shanghai in 2004.
 After the failure of the test restaurant, Yum!
 Brands chose the KFC business model (KFC is the most successful Western chain in China) and found greater success.
-As of the first quarter of 2013, there are 30 East Dawning restaurants in China.
-The restaurants are located in Shanghai, Beijing, Guangzhou and Suzhou.
+By the first quarter of 2013, there were 30 East Dawning restaurants in China.
+The restaurants were located in Shanghai, Beijing, Guangzhou and Suzhou.
 In 2016, Yum!
 Brands spun off their Chinese operations into Yum China, which included East Dawning.
+Yum China shut down the East Dawning brand in 2022.

 Name

 The Chinese name "Dongfang Jibai" means "the East has been lit up [by the light of dawn]".
-It is an idiomatic expression derived ultimately from the last line of the first Red Cliffs, a narrative poem by Song Dynasty poet Su Shi.
+It is an idiomatic expression derived ultimately from the last line of the first Red Cliffs, a narrative poem by Song dynasty poet Su Shi.
 The last part of the poem describes a group of friends who had so thoroughly enjoyed a dinner party on board a boat, that they "scarcely knew that the East was lit up (by the light of dawn)".